mlflow/mlflow-torchserve/README.md

 ```

 ### List all deployments
-List the names of all the deploymented models.
-This name can then be used in other APIs or can be
+List the names of all the deployed models,which can be subequently used in other APIs.
+For
-used in the get deployment API to get more details about a particular deployment.
+example the get deployment API can use it to get more details about a particular deployment.

 ##### CLI
 ```shell script